razor-network/docs-v2/docs/unstake.md

 ### Step 2 {#step-2}

-Now, click on “Connect Wallet” from the top right corner and make sure your network is set to "Razor Schain".
+Now, click on “Connect Wallet” from the top right corner and make sure your network is set to "Europa Defi Hub".
 Next, visit https://razorscan.io/staking or click on “Staking” from the menu bar on the header and you should see the screen below:

 **Note**: _This can also be done from the particular staker or delegator page._
 ![Screenshot](/img/unstake/unstake_step2.png)